- What Is Round Ligament Pain?

 - Pregnant women with lower abdominal pain may have a urinary tract infection.
 This could place you and your unborn baby at risk for severe prenatal complications.

-- Often, severe flank pain may represent the passage of a kidney stone.
+- Severe flank pain may be associated with the passage of a kidney stone.
 The finding of blood in your urine may assist in making this diagnosis.

 - The doctor may perform an ultrasound of the pelvis if you are not sure of the exact date when your last period bagan or when you conceived.
 It may also aid in diagnosing miscarriages and ectopic pregnancies.

-- Ectopic pregnancy remains the most life threatening of disorders in early pregnancy.
+- Ectopic pregnancy remains the most life threatening of disorder of early pregnancy.

-- Ovarian cysts are common in early pregnancy and tend to rupture or twist, (i.e. torse).
-When a ruptured cyst releases blood into your pelvis, it may be difficult to distinguish bleeding from an ovarian cyst from due to a ruptured ectopic pregnancy.
+- Ovarian cysts are common in early pregnancy and may rupture or twist.
+When a cyst ruptures, it frquently releases blood into the pelvis.
+It may be difficult to distinguish intra-abdominal bleeding due to a ruptured ovarian cyst from due to a ruptured ectopic pregnancy.

-- An ultrasound may occasionally aid in the diagnosis of appendicitis, but frequently a CT ("cat") scan will be mecessary to rule out or establish this diagnosis.
+- An ultrasound may occasionally aid in the diagnosis of appendicitis, but frequently a CT ("cat") scan will be necessary to rule out or establish this diagnosis.

-After your condition has been evaluated an a diagnosis is reached, your health care provider will formulate a treatment plan.
+After your condition has been evaluated and diagnosed, your health care provider will formulate a treatment plan.
 If all acute emergencies have been completely ruled out, you may be safely sent home safely with strict instructions for follow-up care.

-- Applying heat to the area may relieve pain:
+- Applying heat to the area may relieve the pain:

 - Lying on the opposite side may also relieve the pain.

-- Frequently, the pain may diminish as your pregnancy progresses.
+- The pain may diminish as your pregnancy progresses.

 - Changing how you move - rising or sitting down more gradually, avoiding sudden movement - may decrease the spasms.

-After you have been reassured that you are in sound general health, you should refrain from specific activities that trigger this pain.
+After you have been reassured that you are in sound general health, you should refrain from specific activities that trigger the pain.

 Not every woman who is pregnant will experience round ligament pain.

-- One thing is certain: When you are pregnant, you will experience changes in your body.
+- During pregnancy, you will experience changes in your body.
 The round ligaments which were thickened band-like structures prior to the pregnancy are now elongated and thinly stretched as they support the uterus.

-- This change is caused by the release of progesterone and the enlargement of the fetus within the uterus.
+- This stretching is caused by the release of progesterone and the enlargement of the fetus within the uterus.

 - These changes, while natural, are unavoidable.
-As a result, there are no proven preventive exercises or remedies for this pain.
+As a result, there are no proven preventive exercise regimens or simple remedy for this pain.

 If you have been seen by your doctor and know that your pregnancy is not ectopic in location, not associated with bleeding, and not accompanied by uterine contractions, you are probably experiencing one of the more common discomforts of pregnancy.